 The first event was “The Michigan Conference on Race and the Incidence of Environmental Hazards” held at the school in January 1990.
 The historic conference would help to springboard environmental justice as a legitimate academic endeavor and spark high-level government meetings.
 These meetings contribute to President Bill Clinton signing the Executive Order “Federal Action to Address Environmental Justice in Minority Populations and Low-Income Populations” and a special task force by the EPA.

 “The early 1990s was when environmental justice really hit the national radar screen for the EPA and the federal government,” said Bryant.
 “I believe that the 1990 conference was the main catalyst.”
 Byrant and Mohai led a team of academics and activists to advise the U.S. EPA on environmental justice policy.
 The EPA dubbed this group the “Michigan Coalition”, which met with the EPA throughout the early 1990s.
 In its 1992 report, Environmental Equity: Reducing Risks for All Communities, the EPA acknowledged the 1990 Michigan Conference as bringing the issue of environmental racism and injustice to the attention of the agency.

 Also as an outcome of the conference, Drs.
 Bryant and Mohai published Race and the Incidence of Environmental Hazards, one of the first major scholarly books examining the links between race, class and environmental hazards.

 Also participating at the conference was Dorceta Taylor, a dual PhD student at Yale at the time.
 Taylor would go on to join the faculty in 1998 and become a renowned scholar in environmental justice.
-She now serves as SEAS Director of Diversity, Equity and Inclusion.
+She later served as SEAS Director of Diversity, Equity and Inclusion until 2020.